serverlesspub/serverless.pub/_posts/2018-11-17-cloudformation-custom-resources.md

   Type: 'Custom::PinpointApp'
 ```

-You can then add any parameters needed for the application, as usual in the `Properties` key-value map.
+You can then add any parameters needed for the application in the `Properties` key-value map, as you would for built-in resources.
 CloudFormation will just pass these parameters to your task.
 You can still use all the usual CloudFormation references, functions and variables.
 For example, in order to create a Pinpoint application, we need to give it a name.
 This could be a usual CloudFormation parameter:

 ```yml
 AWSTemplateFormatVersion: '2010-09-09'